Article 1 – General Provisions

 As a result, the Buyer remains solely responsible of the dates and quantities of every subscription.

 3bis.2.
 The subscription shall have an indefinite duration.
 Nevertheless, the parties may terminate the subscription at any moment via the client account (www.dogchef.com) if the Buyer is the one terminating the subscription, or by email to the Buyer if the Seller is the one terminating the subscription.
-The cancellation via the customer account or email notification shall terminate immediately the subscription, although any Order Confirmation that have already been sent shall be honoured by the Seller and paid by the Buyer (unless this is cancelled by the Buyer within 24 hours of the Confirmation’s dispatch).
+The cancellation via the customer account or email notification shall terminate immediately the subscription, although any Order Confirmation that have already been sent shall be honoured by the Seller and paid by the Buyer (unless this is cancelled by the Buyer within the 24 hours of the Confirmation email of the order).

 A few days before each date of expiry, the subscribed Buyer shall receive an Order Confirmation to warn him about his next delivery.
 The Products that are part of the subscription, plus any additions made to the basket during this period, as eventually modified by the Buyer within 24 hours from the delivery of the Order Confirmation, will then be transformed into a binding order and the Buyer’s bank card will be charged (or an invitation to pay by bank transfer shall be sent, when applicable) and the Products will be shipped.